Calophyllum polyanthum

-Calophyllum polyanthum is a species of plant belonging to the genus Calophyllum of the family Calophyllaceae, commonly called the poonspar tree, sirpoon tree, punnapine, pinnapai, punnappine, kattupunna and malampunna.
-This plant Growing abundance in the Western Ghats in India (Assam (Barak Valley), Kerala).
+Calophyllum polyanthum is a species of flowering plant belonging to the genus Calophyllum of the family Calophyllaceae, commonly known as the poonspar tree, sirpoon tree, punnapine, pinnapai, punnappine, kattupunna and malampunna.
+This tree is native to the Western Ghats in India (Assam, Barak Valley, and Kerala), where it grows in abundance there.
 It is also found in Andaman & Nicobar Island, Bangladesh, Bhutan, Laos, Myanmar, Thailand and Vietnam.

 Description

-Calophyllum polyanthum is much branched tall trees, up to 45 m tall.
-Wood are very tough.
-Bark grey to brown.
-Outer bark is yellowish, with strong.
+Calophyllum polyanthum are tall trees with many branches, growing up to 45 m tall.
+The wood is very tough and the bark color ranges from grey to brown.
+Outer bark is yellowish.
 Stems are branches and branchlets quadrangular, glabrous.
-Leaves are simple, opposite, decussate; petiole 0.8-2.5 cm long, narrowly margined.
-It bearing white flowers, fragrant, in panicles.
-Fruits and seeds are drupe, ellipsoid, apiculate, to 3.7 cm long, one seeded.
-Fruits are yellow and dark purple at maturity.
-Flowering and fruiting season is from June to September.
+The leaves are simple, opposite, decussate; petiole 0.8-2.5 cm long, narrowly margined.
+It bears white flowers, which are fragrant and in panicles.
+The seed is a drupe, ellipsoid, apiculate, 3.7 cm long, one-seeded.
+Fruits are yellow and dark purple at maturity, and the flowering/fruiting season is from June to September.